Live From EuropeSaturday, July 4

 24 órás sztrájkot hirdettek a cseh közmédia dolgozói a finanszírozásuk átalakítása miatt Ezekben az őrült időkben ez akár Magyarországon is történhetne, de itt most bizony Csehországról van szó, ahol Andrej Babiš a közmédiát közvetlenül az állami költségvetésből finanszírozná.

-444.hu · about 2 hours ago
+444.hu · 12 days ago

 Live From Europe